 The Equality Act 2010 outlines discrimination on grounds of religion, religious belief or similar philosophical belief.
-They cover direct or indirect discrimination, harassment and victimisation in work and vocational training on grounds of perceived as well as actual religion or belief (i.e. assuming - correctly or incorrectly -
+They cover direct or indirect discrimination, harassment and victimisation in work and vocational training on grounds of perceived as well as actual religion or belief (i.e. assuming - correctly or incorrectly - that someone has a particular religion or belief).
+It is illegal to discriminate against any one because of their religion or faith when providing goods or services.

-Exceptions may be made in very limited circumstances if there is a genuine occupational requirement for the worker to be of a particular religion or belief in order to do the job or to comply with the religious or belief ethos of the organisation
+Exceptions may be made in very limited circumstances if there is a genuine occupational requirement for the worker to be of a particular religion or belief in order to do the job or to comply with the religious or belief ethos of the organisation.

 Religion or belief is defined as being any religion, religious belief or similar philosophical belief.
 This does not include any philosophical or political belief unless it is similar to religious belief.
-It will be for the Employment Tribunals and other Courts to decide whether particular circumstances are covered by the law because they follow, or do not follow, a particular religion or belief
+It will be for the Employment Tribunals and other Courts to decide whether particular circumstances are covered by the law.